Nesvilab/FragPipeTPP/README.md

-# Thermal Protein Profiling (TPP) Data Analysis with FragPipe: FragPipeToTPPR
+# Thermal Protein Profiling (TPP) Data Analysis with FragPipe: FragPipeTPP
 ###### Update: Dec.
 13th, 2023

 ## What is TPP?